syamkakarla98/Machine_Learning_Course/Supervised Learning/Linear_Regression/README.md

 Generally, in regression analysis, you usually consider some phenomenon of interest and have a number of observations.
 Each observation has two or more features.
 Following the assumption that (at least) one of the features depends on the others, you try to establish a relation among them.

-In other words, you need to find a function that maps some features or variables to others sufficiently well</font>.
+In other words, you need to find a function that maps some features or variables to others sufficiently well.

 The dependent features are called the **dependent variables**, **outputs**, or **responses**.